department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

   - You’re in one of these situations:
      - You have at least 6 years of service on the date of approval and agree to serve 4 additional years from the date of election, **or**
      - You have at least 10 years of service on the date of approval, are prevented by either policy or statute from committing to 4 additional years, but agree to serve for the maximum amount of time allowed, **and**
-  - The peron getting benefits is enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).
+  - The person getting benefits is enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).

 ### Who's covered?
 Qualified dependents